 on February 28, at 11 a.m.,

 Dear USC Family,

-To make it easier for us to connect, we have gone back to using the same URL for every event.
+To make it easier for us to connect, we use the same URL for every event.
 The events will still require you to enter through a waiting room, and to type in a passcode.
-Here is the link for every service, along with the passcode:
+Here is the link for every gathering, along with the passcode:

 Join Zoom Meeting:

 (If you forget the passcode, it is the zip code of the church followed by the numeral 1.)

 After the service, we hold a “hospitality hour” at the same link…it’s been great to get to check in with each other in a more casual way and everyone is invited to join us!
 However, this Sunday we will be holding our Annual Meeting following the service, in which we will be giving you updates about USC and electing new Board members, so please plan on staying for this!